 Enigmatic Icon of the Bass: Composer and Bandleader Charles Mingus -

-Born in Nogales, AZ, on April 22, 1922, Charles Mingus remains in the consciousness of jazz listeners, both devoted veterans and those new to the genre, as an enigma of extraordinary personality with ingenious abilities as a composer.
-Mingus insistently spoke his beliefs and thoughts through his personal music, and his own self-criticism appropriately serves as a primary source of where, to begin with, the bassist, composer, and bandleader's heavy, often-political, and extremely rewarding discography.
-A giant of jazz, Charles Mingus, all this week on the Jazz Break at Noon.
+Born in Nogales, AZ, on April 22, 1922, Charles Mingus remains among jazz listeners, both devoted and those new to the genre, as an enigma of extraordinary personality with ingenious abilities as a composer.
+Mingus insistently spoke his beliefs and thoughts through his personal music, and his own self-criticism appropriately serves as a primary source of where to begin listening to his recordings.
+The bassist, composer, and bandleader Mingus's heavy, often-political, and extremely rewarding discography will be heard all this week on the Jazz Break at Noon.

 Jazz Appreciation Month & International Jazz Day